iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 # Training a model and saving it

-Now that we’re good to go, we will adapt `train.py` from the [CML getting started guide](https://cml.dev/doc/start/github).
+To kick off, we will adapt `train.py` from the
+[CML getting started guide](https://cml.dev/doc/start/github).
 Here we create a simple `RandomForestClassifier()` based on some generated data.
 We then use the model to make some predictions and plot those predictions in a confusion matrix.